nemjit001/bonsai-renderer/README.md

 Bonsai's API layers in order from low-level to high-level:

+- **platform** contains platform specific code such as window handling, logging, and filesystem access.
 - **core** contains core code that other layers can build on.
-It is only dependent on external libraries.
-- **platform** contains platform specific code such as window handling and filesystem access.
 - **assets** contains the asset API for host-side asset loading and management.
 - **world** contains the host-side render world representation.
 - **components** contains entity components that define behaviour.